-Leopards are solitary cats with the widest habitat range of all the big cats.
+Leopards (scientific name: Panthera pardus) are solitary cats; they are usually alone and don’t stay in groups.
 They are excellent tree climbers and can take food three times bigger than themselves up into trees.
-Leopards are typically diurnal, meaning they are most active during the day.
+Leopards are typically nocturnal, meaning they are most active during the night, but, if the opportunity presents itself, they are also successful diurnal hunters (active during the day) and crepuscular hunters (active at dawn and dusk).

 - White belly

 Leopards are extremely adaptable.
-They can live in most areas including the savanna, rainforest, grasslands, woodlands, and in forests.
+They can live in most areas including the savanna, rainforests, grasslands, woodlands, and forests.
+Leopards have the largest range of all wild cats.

 3-6 feet long